Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Usage

-The notebook style_transfer_example.ipynb can be used to run the model on images and videos.
+The notebook style_transfer_example.ipynb can be used to run the model plus a style image on image/video content.

 The script under utils/ allows to create concatenation of multiple inferences (image or video):